 When the Board meets as a risk committee is carries out those functions which are delegated to it in the Company's Audit and Risk Management Committee Charter.
 Items that are usually required to be discussed by a risk committee are marked as separate agenda items at Board meetings when required.

-The Board has adopted an Audit and Risk Committee Charter which describes the role, composition, functions and responsibilities of the Audit and Risk Committee.
+The Board has adopted an Audit and Risk Committee Charter which describes the role composition.